-Dance Research Studio was founded by Jacky Lansley in 2002.
-Situated in central London near the city, the studio provides a nurturing and focused environment – a true laboratory for dance, theatre, music and combined arts research and development.
+Dance Research Studio is an independent research centre for innovative dance and performance founded by Jacky Lansley in 2002.
+Situated in Shoreditch in central London, the studio provides an accessible and nuturing laboratory for combined arts research and development.

 DRS emerged from and is part of the new and independent dance sector within the UK.
-DRS director and practitioner Jacky Lansley was a founder of the seminal independent studios X6 Dance Space and Chisenhale Dance Space in the 70s and 80s and the Dance Research Studio builds on and continues this legacy of innovation and research.
-Through its established professional development programme the studio provides an invaluable 'stepping stone' into a professional context for recent graduates and further training opportunities for more established practitioners.
+Artistic Director Jacky Lansley was a founder of the seminal independent studios X6 Dance Space and Chisenhale Dance Space.
+DRS builds on and continues this legacy of innovation and research.
+Lansley now balances her time between her own creative practice and supporting intergenerational artists and companies through mentoring, teaching and artistically directing DRS which is forging an identity as one of the leading independent contexts for dance research.

-Dance Research Studio offers a range of evening classes and weekend workshops including: Belly Dance, Authentic Movement, Yoga, and Interdisciplinary Performance Practice, delivered by internationally renowned teachers.
+Dance Research Studio offers a range of evening classes and weekend workshops including: Authentic Movement, Yoga, and Interdisciplinary Performance Practice, delivered by internationally renowned teachers.

-“The Studio offers a relaxed and focused environment, and is ideal for creative development and research; a true laboratory for dance, theatre or music exploration”
+“DRS offers a relaxed and focused environment, and is ideal for creative development, research and a wide variety of workshops and classes”

 For all space hire and booking enquiries, please email firstname.lastname@example.org with the dates and times you require and your telephone number.